X-Rayon-X/Project-ClientPart/README.md

-Project-ClientPart and ProjectServerPart work together
+Project-ClientPart and Project-ServerPart work together